Are you wondering about “what equipment I would need to set up a decent home recording studio?”

 The studio monitors are essential.
 They help you produce balanced soundtracks.
 It means your products will perform well in different speaker systems.

-If your soundtrack is heavy bass, for example, when it is played on adding-bass-speakers, as a result, the sounds is buzzing because of very heavy bass.
+If your soundtrack is heavy bass, for example, when it is played on adding-bass-speakers, as a result, the sounds are buzzing because of very heavy bass.

 There are so many types of studio monitors, which one is best suited for your small home recording studio and your money?

 If you have one choice, I recommend you buy nearfield studio monitors.
 Why?
-Click here to read definite guide about choosing BEST studio monitors.
+Click here to read a definite guide about choosing the BEST studio monitors.

 You may want to buy a midi controller if you play keyboard or you want to become a bit maker and so on.

-Two basic things you need consider when buy a midi controller, number of keyboards and keyboard action.
+Two basic things you need to consider when buying a midi controller, number of keyboards and keyboard action.

-- Number of keyboards depends on your music style, if you work with blue, jazz, pop, you need at least 61 keys, and if you work with electronic music like EDM, dance, hip hop, rap, the 49 keys are BEST or even 25 keys are ok.
+- The number of keyboards depends on your music style, if you work with blue, jazz, pop, you need at least 61 keys, and if you work with electronic music like EDM, dance, hip hop, rap, the 49 keys are BEST or even 25 keys are ok.

 - Keyboard action is the weight when you press down keyboards.